dumblob/XPMA-CASE/README.md

             - make the "time" domain a mandatory property of each record (including adjustment to stream interfaces in non-manual tasks)
             - how about persistence ("when/which to persist") criteria for high-rate data in an attribute?
             - data event-/change- based (push) notifications (filtered/sampled_with_lower_frequency in case of high-rate)
+                - for high rates QoS from network packets (if any) could be propagated and counted into the probability of packet/sample throw-away
     - rethink XDO to make it more tightly bound to tasks
         - introduce a clickable "tag" symbol applicable to all types of tasks and abandon the special data object completely?
     - support transformations in the process model more subtly (e.g. it's not important to show tasks performing language translation)